erostefano/patterns/README.md

-# Basic Patterns
+# Basic
-Short examples to the famous patterns in Software Engineering
+The basic pattern are used within the advanved pattern.

 ## Inheritance
 A new class is created by extending another one.
 It is recommended for situations like: a student IS A person.